“Oh Lord God Almighty! Where is there anyone as mighty as You? Faithfulness is your very character.”

 I must admit, I’m slightly terrified.
 I remember moving to Birmingham a few short months ago for my first semester of seminary and being so overwhelmed with insecurities and loneliness.
 But I also remember the Lord’s faithfulness in teaching me and growing me through that time.
 So I know that He will be faithful in this next season as well.

-I wrote in that blog post about the incredible peace that is found when I completely abandon my planning and worry to the Lord.
+I wrote in that blog post about the incredible peace that is found when you can completely abandon all planning and worry to the Lord.
 It has been this trust, this knowledge of His faithfulness and complete reliance on Him, that has enabled me to be so at peace with this decision even when I have no idea what is ahead.

 He is good.
 He has been good, always.
 And I have no reason to doubt His goodness in this next season.
 I know it will turn out perfectly in His will because I know Him!
 I know my Shepherd and I trust completely where He is leading me.